JonCat1/Jon-Catanzano---Sample/README.md

 ![image](https://user-images.githubusercontent.com/16295975/227042763-0a260225-ba70-4ab8-baab-3885fd987116.png)

-The sample API contains services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.
+The sample API architecture illustrates the services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.

-There is also a Dispatcher service that is represented near the end of this story.
-The Dispatcher service does not require PAuth Authentication.

 ### 2.1 Authorization

 All user access to this sample API is provided through OAuth authorization.
-For more details, go to the [End User Authentication with OAuth 2.0](https://oauth.net/articles/authentication/) specification.
+This story should be read in tandem with the [End User Authentication with OAuth 2.0](https://oauth.net/articles/authentication/) for more details.

 The OAuth flow grants the access token, which contains the customerID.